 Career and technical education (CTE) pathways are certainly no new invention in the world of college and career readiness.

-After all, a primer on the history of CTE notes that the country’s first manual training school opened its doors more than 140 years ago in St. Louis and that the movement finally reached widespread acceptance in the decades following World War I.
+After all, a primer on the history of CTE notes that the United States' first manual training school opened its doors more than 140 years ago in St. Louis and that the movement finally reached widespread acceptance in the decades following World War I.

 So, what is CTE in education today?
 Its overarching aim is roughly the same: providing students with structured pathways toward post-high school education and careers by combining academic work with occupational know-how.
 Nevertheless, CTE in education looks a little different in modern times than it might have in the past—it constantly flexes to fit the needs of our ever-changing work and educational spheres.

 To serve the needs of the entire student population, leaders must be certain that more traditional coursework doesn’t eclipse CTE tracks.

 In an Edutopia article on the benefits of robust CTE programs in high school, Sean Cassel notes that many district leaders do a great job of creating more traditional pathways for students seeking academic rigor, such as offering a variety of AP courses and specialized guidance surrounding readiness for higher education.
 However, other students who might not be interested—or who plan not to attend college—could be left to their own devices.

 [READ: “5 strategies for promoting well-being throughout your school community”]

 For learners in CTE programs, results from the field speak for themselves.